SMPyBandits/SMPyBandits/DoublingTrick.md

 On easy problems like this one, both [kl-UCB](SMPyBandits/Policies/klUCB.py) and [kl-UCB++](SMPyBandits/Policies/klUCBPlusPlus.py) are very efficient, and here the geometric allows the [Doubling-Trick](SMPyBandits/Policies/DoublingTrickWrapper.py) no-restart anytime version of [kl-UCB++](SMPyBandits/Policies/klUCBPlusPlus.py) to outperform both [kl-UCB](SMPyBandits/Policies/klUCB.py) and [kl-UCB++](SMPyBandits/Policies/klUCBPlusPlus.py).

-> These illustrations come from my article, [[What the Doubling Trick Can or Can't Do for Multi-Armed Bandits, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-XXX), to be presented soon.
+> These illustrations come from my article, [[What the Doubling Trick Can or Can't Do for Multi-Armed Bandits, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-01736357).

 ----